 Restraint minimisation and safe practice policies and procedures are in place.
 Restraint minimisation is overseen by the restraint coordinator.
 On the day of the on-site audit, there were no residents using restraint.
 Restraint is only used as a last resort when all other options have been explored.
-Summerset on Avonhead do not approve emergency restraint practices.
+Training is provided around restraint minimisation.